natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29%20(Germany).md

 * High fuel consumption on afterburner; as little as 4 minutes without a drop tank
 * The twin engines burn hot, producing a large signature for enemy IR missiles
+* Low ammo count for the 30 mm cannon
 * R-60MK IR missiles have a rather short range
 * Can easily G-LOC due to high manoeuvrability
 * Relatively narrow radar search width of 30°, inferior to the 120°+ found on F-14s and F-16s